jessicasmall7/project-2_small-jessica/README.md

 Need to resolve a few issues: testimonial centering, footer cutting off content, and "Submit" button swapping places with cancel.

 To Do:
-jQuery plugins (2):
+- jQuery plugins (2): Hamburger Menu and Popup
-- Hamburger menu
-- Popup
-Custom jQuery (5 lines): disable button
+- Custom jQuery (5 lines): Disable Button
-Custom Javascript (5 lines): blur background
+- Custom Javascript (5 lines): Blur Background when modal active

 ---